 Advanced Periodontitis

-The last and most severe stage of periodontitis is advanced periodontitis.
+The last and most severe stage of gum disease is advanced periodontitis.
 Once patients reach this stage, there is a potential for tooth loss, and a significant amount of jawbone has been lost.
 Bone grafting, gum grafting, and flap surgery are also options for treatment.
-Seeking treatment as soon as possible is crucial to prevent tooth loss.
+Seeking treatment as soon as possible can prevent tooth loss.

 Common Symptoms of Gum Disease

 There are many signs of gum disease.
-Knowing and recognizing the signs and symptoms of gum disease is important so that you can seek treatment as soon as symptoms arise.
+Knowing and recognizing the signs and symptoms of gum disease is important so you can seek treatment as soon as they appear.
 Signs of gum inflammation and disease often include:

 - Red and purple-tinged gums